 NaI crystals, shown in Figure 2.10, were used to detect 511 keV photons from positron annihilation.
-Originally, the detectors had pulse signal lengths around 400 μ s.
-New PMT base were built to use the HV divider shown in Figure 2.11.
+Originally, the detectors had signal pulse lengths around 400 μ s.
+New PMT bases were built to use the HV divider shown in Figure 2.11.
 A picture of the constructed bases is shown in Figure 2.12.
 The pulse length of the new PMT base is about 1 μ s.
 The NaI crystal is from Saint-Gobain Crystal & Detectors (Mod.
 3M3/3) with a dimension of 3" × 3".
 Operating high voltage of -1150 V would position the 511 keV photons within the range of the charge sensing ADC (CAEN Mod.
 V792).

-Figure 2.9: The positron detection system: T2 was placed with 45° angle to the horizontal plane first, then rotated 45° along the vertical axis.
+Figure 2.9: The positron detection system: T2 was placed at 45° with respect to the horizontal plane first, then rotated 45° along the vertical axis.